sleepio/docker-serverless/README.md

 1. `git checkout git@github.com:sleepio/docker-serverless.git`
 2. `cd docker-serverless`
 3. `docker build -t serverless:latest .`
+4. `cd /your/serverless/compatible/project/dir`
-4. Proceed to either the Docker Usage section or the Docker Compose Usage section below, depending on whether you are using Docker Compose or not
+5. Proceed to either the Docker Usage section or the Docker Compose Usage section below, depending on whether you are using Docker Compose or not

 ## Docker Usage